AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 3. Engage in social media listening

-With the rise of social media platforms, online conversations became essential for eCommerce companies looking to collect customer data and monitor customer sentiment.
+With the rise of social media platforms, online conversations have become essential for eCommerce companies looking to collect customer data and monitor customer sentiment.
 Using social media analysis tools, businesses can:

 • Analyze social media interactions and engagement data to identify emerging trends and understand how customers perceive their brand.